Trinity County DWI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is usually scheduled within a few weeks of your arrest.
-The exact date and time will be on your release paperwork or summons.
+- When it Happens: The arraignment is your first appearance in court after your DUI arrest.
+It usually occurs within a few weeks of your arrest.

-• What to Expect: This is your first official appearance in court.
-The judge will read the charges against you (Driving While Intoxicated).
-You will also be informed of your rights, including the right to an attorney.
-This is not the time to explain your side of the story in detail.
+- What to Expect: At the arraignment, the judge will formally read the charges against you.
+You will also be advised of your rights, including your right to an attorney.

 2. Pre-Trial Hearings